Need to talk? Call 1800 882 436.

 Pregnancy tests

 Pregnancy tests check your urine or blood for a hormone called human chorionic gonadotropin (hCG).
-This hormone is produced during pregnancy and can be detected as early as 10 days after conception, when a fertilised egg attaches to your womb.
+This hormone is made during pregnancy.

 If hCG is found in your blood or urine, it is highly likely that you are pregnant.